 This is a glossary of terms and jargon used in magazines and magazine

 publishing.
-It has been quoted in Mag Scene, the careers
+It has been quoted in

-guide from the Periodicals
+from the PPA.

-| Gantt chart |
+Gantt chart |

 |